-- Clean the surface.
-Because of its porosity, dirt, grease, and other grime gets trapped in concrete over time.
+Because of its porosity, dirt, grease, and other grime get trapped in concrete over time.
 After you’ve removed the old paint, you’ll want to thoroughly clean your surface to ensure the new paint will stick well.
 The force of a power washer is usually enough to clean exterior surfaces, but you’ll want to use a separate cleaning agent for inside walls and floors.
 Trisodium phosphate, known as TSP and found at most hardware stores, is an effective cleaner for this task.
 When applying TSP, wear safety goggles and follow the manufacturer’s instructions.

-- Make repairs.
-After you’ve cleaned, fix any small cracks or surface blemishes with a simple concrete patch product and wait the recommended amount of time before proceeding.
-Of course, any large cracks or surface issues should be assessed by a professional, as they can indicate more serious foundation problems.
+After you’ve cleaned the concrete, fix any small cracks or surface blemishes with a simple concrete patch product and wait the recommended amount of time before proceeding.
+Of course, a professional should assess any large cracks or surface issues as they can indicate more serious foundation problems.

-- Paint the concrete.
 Finally, you’re ready to paint your surface.
 Use a formula specifically suited for concrete and apply it with a masonry brush or roller.
-Apply several thin coats rather than just one or two thick coats, waiting at least a day in between each application.
+Apply several thin coats rather than just one or two thick coats, waiting at least a day between each application.
 After the final coat, wait the paint manufacturer’s recommended amount of drying/curing time before moving furniture back and using the space.